 Jasmine was brought to Boston West by a Good Samaritan who found her while he was mowing his lawn.
 Technician Nancy became her foster mom which was quickly a foster fail.
 Jasmine is now a permanent member of Nancy’s family!

-Strudel came all the way from a basement in Ohio when his previous owners couldn’t take care of him anymore.
-A Bulger technician adopted him and now he has a whole condo to roam!
+Strudel came all the way from a basement in Ohio.
+A Bulger technician found and adopted him and now he has a whole condo to roam!
 He has tunnels, a big bunny hutch, and open access to the living room to spend time with his family.
 He loves his greens at night and veggie treats!